-Also known as pink capitalism or gay capitalism, Rainbow capitalism is where companies will incorporate the LGBTQ+ movement into their marketing, products etc. in order to capitalise off the the purchasing power that queer individuals have.
-Rainbow capitalism was a move by companies in order to validate themselves as an LGBTQ+ ally, and a place for LGBTQ+ consumers to buy stuff.
-Unfortunately, it thrives of white, cisgender, gay people – while erasing POC, disabled, trans, and neurodivergent queers (or any intersection of those identities) – because in our society, those people are as ‘social accepted’ in terms of consumption.
+Also known as pink capitalism or gay capitalism, Rainbow capitalism is where companies will incorporate the LGBTQ+ movement into their marketing, products, etc. To capitalize on the purchasing power that queer individuals have.
+Rainbow capitalism was a move by companies to validate themselves as an LGBTQ+ ally, and a place for LGBTQ+ consumers to buy stuff.
+Unfortunately, it thrives of white, cisgender, gay people – while erasing POC, disabled, trans, and neurodivergent queers (or any intersection of those identities) – because, in our society, those people are as ‘socially accepted’ in terms of consumption.

 Overall, pink capitalism happens because LGBTQ+ individuals want to support companies that support them (which is totally understandable) – but why is it harmful?
 Rainbow capitalism is harmful because it works of profit and interests, therefore making capitalism the central focus point of any Pride event – with pride related commodities becoming an unfortunate vocal point for Pride, companies are benefiting from rainbow capitalism (and capitalism as a whole) – which has unfortunately resulted in these large corporations are taking over spaces that were originally for queer people to feel safe.
 As a result, Pride has become less about liberation, rights and freedom, and more about making profit.

 Furthermore, the side effect of rainbow capitalism is that Pride has become more about people buying stuff and individuals showing their allyship through brought goods – and not activism.
 By ignoring the root oppression and the history of Pride, and the constant discrimination that happens due to the different intersections that the LGBTQ+ community face, rainbow capitalism continues to sweep Pride by storm.